cabalse/TollCalculator/README.md

 localhost:3000/toll-calculation<br/>

 The API expects the following json:<br/>
-{"vehicle": vehicleType, "tollPasses": ["YYYY-MM-DD HH:mm:ss",...]}
+{"vehicle": vehicleType, "tollPasses": [date,...]}

 'vehicleType' is the string representation of the type of vehicle.
 Following are allowed:<br/>
 car, motorbike, tractor, emergency, diplomat, foreign, military.<br/>

-'tollPasses' is an array of datestring in the following format 'YYYY-MM-DD HH:mm:ss'.<br/>
+'tollPasses' is an array of datestrings.
+The dates shall be in order from earliest to latest.<br/>

 The web API result is in the following format:<br/>
 {<br/>